NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/projects/README.md

 When you are ready, create a new project page by creating a new `README.md` file in a new subfolder of the [projects](https://github.com/NeurodataWithoutBorders/nwb_hackathons/tree/master/HCK09_2020_Remote/projects) folder using the provided [project description template][project-description-template] and add your project to the project list in the [PROJECTS.md](PROJECTS.md) file.
 Step-by-step instructions for creating a new project using GitHub are:

 1. Open [project description template][project-description-template] and copy its full content to the clipboard
-1. Go to the [projects](https://github.com/NeurodataWithoutBorders/nwb_hackathons/tree/master/HCK09_2020_Remote/projects) folder on GitHub
-1. Click the "Create new file" button (toward the top-right of the page)
+1. Click the "Create new file" button (at the top-right of the page)
 1. Type `YourProjectName/README.md` as the new file name.
 Your project name should not have any spaces.
-1. Paste the previously copied content from the project template page into your new `README.md`
+1. Paste the previously copied content from the project template page into your new `README.md` Markdown file.
-1. Update at least your project's **title**, **key investigators**, and **project description** sections
+1. Update at least your project's **title**, **key investigators**, and **project description** sections.
+Note that \<-- text --> denotes comments in Markdown format.
-1. Click the "Propose new file" button
+1. Click the "Propose new file" button.
-1. Click the "Create pull request" button to open a pull request
+1. On the next page, click the "Create pull request" button to open a pull request.
-1. Click the "Create pull request" button.
+1. On the next page, click the "Create pull request" button.
 After an administrator reviews and merges your pull request, the workshop website will be updated.

 If you have any questions, please ask us on the NWB Slack workspace: https://bit.ly/nwb-slack